 Here are the top five posts from the series.
 Or you can peruse them all right here.

 - Hanging Wall Art Way Too High

 Design Mistake – Relying Only On Recessed Cans

 Lighting is a tricky component when it comes to design.
-You have to think about fixtures, recessed lighting, lamps, bulbs, wattage, color temperature…there’s a heck of a lot going on here!
-And the biggest mistake we see is when people don’t really give much thought to the lighting in their homes and instead rely on overhead lighting to illuminate every space.
-Eek.
+You have to think about fixtures, recessed lighting, lamps, bulbs, wattage, color temperature – there’s a heck of a lot going on here!
+And the biggest mistake I see is when people don’t really give much thought to the lighting in their homes and instead rely solely on the overhead lighting to illuminate every space.
 That certainly isn’t going to make your home look its best.

-That is a big rookie mistake in our playbook.
 Lighting affects the mood and energy in your home and it shouldn’t be an afterthought.
-Lucky for you, we’re here to review the rules for lighting and give you ideas on how to change up your lighting for a flattering look.
+Lucky for you, I’m here to review the rules for lighting and give you ideas on how to change up your lighting for a flattering look.

 Every Room Needs 2-3 Light Sources